DavidJoao/opt-task1/README.md

 ### Instructions:

 Write code in a programming language that outputs correct code in the programming language of another group, which in turn, when run, outputs the original code.
-For example, write a C# code that outputs JavaScript code that outputs the original C# code.In this case, I used JavaScript code, that outputs Python code, and then outputs the original JavaScript code.
+For example, write a C# code that outputs JavaScript code that outputs the original C# code.

 ---